waltz-controls/idl2tango/README.md

 [ ![Download](https://api.bintray.com/packages/hzgde/maven/idl2tango/images/download.svg) ](https://bintray.com/hzgde/maven/idl2tango/_latestVersion)

-This project is a part of [X-Environment](http://www.github.com/xenvhzg) (Integrated Control System for High Throughput Tomography experiments).
+This project is a part of [X-Environment](http://www.github.com/xenvhzg) (Integrated Control System for High-throughput Tomography experiments).
 X-Environment is a bunch of components that server two main goals:

 * Collect data during the High throughput Tomography experiment in a non-disturbing way (does not disturb experiment)
 * Provide high level abstraction for beamline scientist to control the experiment